-During 2019, three directors were newly appointed to the PMC Board, replacing four departing directors.
-In the period since 31 December 2019 up to the date of issuing this report, there have been no further changes to the composition of the PMC Board.
+During 2020, two additional directors were newly appointed to the PMC Board.
+In the period since 31 December 2020 up to the date of issuing this report, there have been no further changes to the composition of the PMC Board.